SohamSarkar5/RGB-histogram-of-images/README.md

 # RGB-histogram-of-images
-To produce Red,Green and Blue histograms of an image using Matplotlib
+To produce Red,Green and Blue histograms of an image using Matplotlib, a python library